AlfonsoGhislieri/CV/README.md

 - Helped with the organization, documentation and servicing of various sessions.
 Including: Human Rights Council, Universal Periodic Reviews and various Working Groups.
 - Gathered and processed statistical information.
 Used the data to create analytical reports.
 - Researched and drafted reports for thematic issues such as: the participation of Small-Island Developing States and Least-Developed Countries.
+- Assisted the legal team in processing complaints lodged for human rights violations.
 - Engaged with the Media team, creating short videos and social media posts.
 - Was the focal point for all interns in the President Wilson building.